-Ok its official, am a perceptual distro hopper at last count I have tried over 40 different Linux distributions.
+Ok its official, am a perceptual distro hopper at last count I have tried over 40 different ubuntu performance tweaks.
 Its a hobby am addicted to (partly due to the fact that the school were i work is in the middle of no where and there is little else to do than to learn python and become a DJ – Distro Jockey).
 Recently I started observing a surge of positive raves and reviews about Archlinux.
 It seems everywhere I go ubuntuforum,Identica,twitter, random blog post, reddit, digg etc whenever the name Archlinux come up most people always have nice things to say about it.
 I naturally stick to distros that use live cd because of the ease in installation, but such was the hype around arch that I decided to give it a try and see what the “FOSS” is all about.

 Having used arch for almost 3 weeks now.
 Here are some of the things i find unique and love about it.

 To start with Arch is not built for the absolute beginner, If you are a Linux first timer then its better to try out newbie centric Distros like the Ubuntus,Mints and Opensuse of this world.
 Arch is more appropriate for those who have had some level of experience with Linux, who at least knows what grub, or a filesystem is.

 installation of archlinux is in two stages.
 The first stage involves the installation of the Base system which mainly comprised of the GNU toolchain, (compiler, assembler, linker, libraries, shell, and a few useful utilities) the Linux kernel, and a few extra libraries and modules.